• Skip to primary navigation

 Interpreting Intensive Study Program

-Deaf Language Mentors for Deaf or Hard-of-Hearing Students
+Deaf Language Coaches for Deaf or Hard-of-Hearing Students

-What the program does: This program is beneficial for all deaf or hard-of-hearing (DHH) children, regardless of age.
-Deaf language mentors support students in filling gaps in their language.
-This looks different for each deaf student based on gaps they have.
-Deaf language mentors provide focused language instruction that mimics natural language exposure most children have from birth to age 3-5 when they enter school and, depending on the needs of the child, they can explain academic concepts in ASL as well.
-This instruction supplements what the other signing adults in the school can provide.
-The Deaf mentor can also provide videos and other resources for the education team to learn ASL to better support the student’s learning.
+What the program does: Deaf language coaches support learners in filling gaps in their language.
+This looks different for each deaf learner based on gaps they have.
+Deaf language coaches provide focused language modeling that mimics natural language exposure that most children have from birth to age 3-5 when they enter school and, depending on the needs of the child, they can explain academic concepts in ASL as well.
+This supplements what the other signing adults in the school provide.
+The Deaf coach can also provide videos and other resources for the education team to learn ASL to better support the learner.
+This program is designed for children up to age 14 and up to grade 8.

-Deaf Language Mentors for Temporarily Licensed Sign Language Interpreters
+Deaf Language Coaches for Temporarily Licensed Sign Language Interpreters

-Through the LAMP program, Deaf language mentors are provided to students enrolled in the Interpreting Intensive Study program.
-Language mentors meet individually with IS students on a weekly or biweekly basis to work on ASL skills and to provide feedback on interpreting work.
+Through C5, Deaf language coaches are provided to students enrolled in the Interpreting Intensive Study program.
+Language coaches meet individually with IS students on a monthly basis to work on ASL skills and to provide feedback on interpreting work.

 Interpreter Mentoring